IVOR EDWARD “EDDIE” PLANT

 In lieu of flowers, the family kindly requests that donations be made in his memory in the form of blankets and toys that can be taken to Blessed Sacrament Catholic Church, as well as to NAMI (National Alliance on Mental Illness) at NAMI, PO Box 49104, Baltimore, MD 21297.

 You may express your condolences, share your favorite memories, and sign the guestbook online at: www.joejacksonfuneralchapels.com.

 Arrangements have been entrusted to the care and direction of the funeral service professionals at Joe Jackson North Funeral Chapel & Cremation Services, 1410 Jacaman Road, Laredo, Texas 78041; (956)722-8850.

-To send flowers to Ivor Edward "Eddie" Plant's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ivor Edward "Eddie" Plant, please visit our floral store.